Hello fellow iNater, iNatian, or el iNatareno if your not into the whole brevity thing,

 Thank you for checking out my profile and especially my observations.
 I gladly welcome your help in identifying my unknowns and even more so for correcting any misidentified observations.
 My observations consist of mostly flora and fauna that I observe on my daily walks, hikes and meanderings in and around Oakland California and the San Francisco Bay Area.
 I am not professionally versed in any particular taxon or discipline, but I would say I enjoy the study of botany the most.
 California is an amazing place of diversity and I thoroughly enjoy learning and teaching others about the myriad of life that exists here.

 I moved to Oakland California ten years ago and I now call it my home.
 I am currently studying Conservation Biology and Ecology at California State University East Bay.
 I am uncertain what profession I would like to enter but I am exploring my opportunities as I continue my studies.
+I have taken quite a few natural history courses through Merritt College which help build my skills in identification greatly and I highly recommend the classes if you live nearby.
 I really enjoy teaching and I have spent some time as an interpretive naturalist.
 I am also fascinated by the work of professional and amateur scientists and I would aspire to work in field research myself. iNaturalist is an awesome place for people like myself and you.
 I hope you enjoi my observations and again I thank you for your interest and help.

 If you would like to contact me please message me using iNaturalist or email at email@example.com.
 Thank you and happy herpin'!